Matthew-Maclean/english-numbers/README.md

     fn convert_no_fmt(val: i64) -> String

-Use this functions to get an output as bare-bones as possible, no spaces, no hyphens, no nothing!
+Use this function to get an output as bare-bones as possible, no spaces, no hyphens, no nothing!
 Example:

     9223372036854775807 -> "ninequintilliontwohundredtwentythreequadrillionthreehundredseventytwotrillionthirtysixbillioneighthundredfiftyfourmillionsevenhundredseventyfivethousandeighthundredseven"